anshii8765-ui/AI-ML-Project/README.md

 - **Backend API running** → screenshot of FastAPI docs (`/docs`)
 - **OCR in action** → screenshot of text extraction from prescription
 - **Deployment** → screenshot of container running (Docker)

-*(You can later upload screenshots or record a short Loom/YouTube demo and paste the link here.)*

----